Ashberry

 Recorders : Rachael Haw, Kate Yates, Peter Christopherson, Gemma Brown Distance: 1157m Walk time: 45mins Altitude 200m.

-YWT Ashberry Pastures transect is set with the tall vegetation to the crystal clear stream fed by calcium rich springs which runs through the reserve.
-There were many plants typical of limestone marsh and grassland with extensive patches of Marsh Lousewort; Marsh Valerian, Marsh Pennywort and Marsh Bedstraw were also found There abundant sedges such as Glaucous, Carnation, Hairy and Bottle and at least four species of rush, plus Butterwort along with Bird’s-eye Primroses
+YWT Ashberry Pastures transect is set with tall vegetation by the side of a stream fed by calcium rich springs which runs through the reserve.
+There were many plants typical of limestone marsh and grassland with extensive patches of Marsh Lousewort; Marsh Valerian, Marsh Pennywort and Marsh Bedstraw are also found. abundant sedges such as Glaucous, Carnation, Hairy and Bottle and at least four species of rush, plus Butterwort along with Bird’s-eye Primroses can be seen

 Sections: